|DNA = contingent

 Paradoxes, Limitations, Open Questions, False Positive, Fine Tuning

 One of the paradoxical implications of the definition of Information Content of a string of symbols is that a random string contains the maximum amount of information .
 Which is of course the opposite of how we use 'Information Content' in everyday life.
 So we must be extremely careful when applying the concept outside its mathematical context.
-It could be that we easily accept that DNA contains information, not because of, but despite the mathematical definition of information.
+"The ability to store information is not very interesting for evolution.
+You have to be able to transfer that information into a molecule that does something."

 There are limitations of the mathematical concept of information.
 Above we saw already that all genes of the same length have the same amount of information (Davies) and the same amount of information as a random string!
 This shows clearly